Learn What Optional Certifications Can Advance Your Career as a Medical Assistant

 Even if not required, certification shows that you have met specific, industry-recognized standards for competence as a medical assistant.
 It assures your employer that you are prepared to begin work in a medical assisting position or take that role to the next level of performance.
 As a result, certification can offer opportunities for greater responsibility, more career options, and higher income.

-1. Certified Medical Assistant (CMA) from the American Association of Medical Assistants (AAMA)
+1. Certified Medical Assistant (CMA)

 About the CMA Exam